AlainBeuchee/reMarkable-templates/README.md

 Supposing template's name is Kanban_fr.png and you terminal is located in directory were Kanban_fr.png or .jpg is.

 # Templates preparation
+Can be skipped if template is already 1404x1872 px
 ## convert and resize
 - ratio 3:4 i.e. 1404x1872 centered and filled with a white background